What Happens if You Pay Off a Bad Credit Loan Early?

 Bad credit loans can be generally sorted into two categories: Short-term loans and long-term loans.
 Short-term loans have repayment periods that average two weeks to one month, while long-term loans can have terms anywhere from six months to three years.

-- Payday loans (also known as “cash advance” loans) have an average repayment term of 14 days and standard loan amounts of a few hundred dollars.
+- Payday loans (also sometimes known as “cash advance” loans) have an average repayment term of 14 days and standard loan amounts of a few hundred dollars.

 - Title loans have an average repayment term of one month and are secured by the title to your car or truck; that collateral means you can borrow more with a title loan than you can with a payday loan.